DOL-003/dol-003-web/app/views/compendium/content/contributing.md

 - Where can you source replacements of this component? (title: **Replacements**)
 - What are some common mods related to this component? (title: **Modifications**)

-Each component page with mods should have a subpage called **Mods**, with a subpage for each mod.
 Mod pages should cover, in roughly this order:

 - What does this mod accomplish?
+- What are some variations of this mod? (if any)
 - What parts are needed/available? (title: **Parts**)
 - How do you do the mod? (title: **Process**)
 - What are some guides for this mod? (title: **Guides**)

+Incomplete pages that do not follow this structure should be marked as stubs.

 Captioned photos are encouraged for all pages and subsections, especially to illustrate examples of different components and mods.